 Ski bums are a creative bunch.
-With laid back lingo and vibes similar to surfers you might find on the beach, the slang words you’ll hear around ski resorts are often equally hilarious and puzzling.
+With laid-back lingo and vibes similar to surfers you might find on the beach, the slang words you’ll hear around ski resorts are often equally hilarious and puzzling.

-With new terminology coming out every season, it can be tough to stay fluent on the local slang.
+With new terminology coming out every season, it can be tough to stay fluent in the local slang.
 We’ll go over some of the most common words and phrases you’ll hear from skiers and snowboarders, along with their meanings.
 Remember if you can’t spot the gaper within the first hour at the resort, then you are the gaper.

 Ski Lingo: Terms and Meanings

 Similar to visiting a foreign country, it’s always nice to know some of the local terminologies that one might hear at a ski resort.
 Learn the meaning of the odd phrases you encounter.
 Then you’ll be able to make sense of what you overhear during your people-watching and eavesdropping, while on the chairlifts, and during apres ski.
 Slang words are fun in moderation.
 Enjoy this ski lingo!

 List of the common ski slang words, in alphabetical order:

 Apres Ski – Apres is “after” in French.
 And what goes on after skiing?
 Everyone gets bellied up to the bar at the lodge or base area for a band.
 Maybe there is a visit to the local hot springs in your apres ski.
 More or less, apres ski is a pretentious way to say a happy hour.
 Do you know what’s even more pretentious?
 Learning how to say cheers in different languages, and working that into your toast.
 Santé!

 Black Ice – Thin, transparent ice that coats the streets, or ski slopes.
 It’s difficult to ski and dangerous to drive over.
 If it has snowed recently, always expect there to be some black ice, especially on bridges and overpasses, where cold air passes underneath.